sanskrit/raw_etexts_english/blogs/manasataramgini/2006/06/2006-06-23_siddhanta-tantrics-and-the-mainstream-brahminical-path.md

 one approaches the original siddhAnta school.
-While shUdras like mUrtigaNa the successor of varmashiva and teacher of brahmin ishAnashiva held prominent places in the siddhAnta tradition, it did not mean that there was anykind of revolt against brahminical tradition, even if it was somewhat atypical.
+While shUdras like mUrtigaNa the successor of varmashiva and teacher of brahmin ishAnashiva held prominent places in the siddhAnta tradition, it did not mean that there was any kind of revolt against brahminical tradition, even if it was somewhat atypical.

 In fact it must be pointed out that the siddhAnta shaivas repeatedly